Travel to Dallas Texas: A Texan’s Guide to Exploring

 A table is set in front of a luxury hotel's outdoor pool and dining area in Dallas, Texas.

-The star of The Statler is situated on the 19th floor: a well-stocked bar with a stunning panoramic view of downtown Dallas.
-Waterproof is The Statler’s indoor/outdoor space, an oasis for guests to lounge by the pool with cocktails and gourmet food.
+• The Statler: The star of The Statler is on the 19th floor: a bar with a panoramic view of downtown Dallas.
+Waterproof is The Statler’s indoor/outdoor space, an oasis for guests to lounge by the pool with cocktails and good food.

-What city guide for Dallas would be complete without The Adolphus?
+• The Adolphus: What city guide for Dallas would be complete without The Adolphus?
 The Adolphus is nestled comfortably between downtown and uptown and has major historical luxury vibes (with all the modern touches!).
-The main attractions of this hotel are the killer views from the rooftop pool and The French Room (pictured).

 Budget Stays